View More

 I did another intense fast in October of 2022 and it was during this one that I had an overwhelming experience with the Holy Spirit, and He unlocked my ability to know what He was doing.
 Shortly after that He led me to study and learn about the gifts He had given me.

 What's so odd about this entire experience with the Lord is the fact that I had studied gifting and how God gifts His children, but I had never spent time with Him learning about my gifts.
-The first time I felt as though I was given a purpose on earth was when my mom had me take a Myers Briggs test when I was 13 and I thought, "I was made on purpose!"
+The first time I felt as though I was given a purpose on earth was when my mom gave me a Myers Briggs test when I was 13.
+Reading the results I thought, "I was made on purpose!"
 Up until that point I was sure I was an accident.
 Or maybe more specifically, a cast-off.
-And no-one had told me any differently.

 Taking that test caused me to dive deeper into understanding the gifts of the Holy Spirit.
 But in all that getting and knowing, I missed what I was being drawn to, and I didn't lean into learning how to wield the gifts He gave me.

-We need people to speak life into the areas that we are gifted and called to, but if you've never had that (as I didn't), don't fret.
+We need people to speak life into the areas that we are gifted and called to, but if you've never had that, don't fret.
 The Holy Spirit is the giver of gifts, and He Himself will give what He wants you to have and teach you about it.

 Often we're so busy wanting what someone else has that we miss what our own gifts are.
 When we become more infatuated with someone else's life, their path and calling, we'll completely miss what our own is.
 God can't activate your gift if you're too busy watching someone else live out theirs.

 I needed some deeper heart work before I could even get to this point.
-I needed His wisdom before I could walk in His gifting, I needed His friendship before I could understand how to wield the gifts He gives.
+I needed His wisdom before I could walk in His gifting.
+I needed His friendship before I could understand how to wield the gifts He gives.
+Because they're His, not ours.

 Not everyone requires the level of early training that God put me through.
 If you have wisdom, knowledge, you know how to call on Him but that's where you're stuck, then this is where you begin!
 Start fasting and seeking His face for the gifts He's given you.
 Take a spiritual gifts quiz.
 This will help you with where to start, and then let the Holy Spirit lead on.